josquinlarsen/CS361_A8/readme.md

 * the server uses ZeroMQ to listen for and receive messsages
 * It binds to a socket at "tcp://127.0.0.1:5555"
 * It needs to be passed a string to search for.
+* It returns the results, as string, via the same tcp address.

 The server will run indefinitely until exited by typing control+C in the command line or exiting out of the terminal.